 At some point during your session, you will need to assess that learning has taken place by each learner.

 Assessment should take place at key points, for instance, as your session is progressing ask clear questions that will help you assess their knowledge.
 Questions that begin with who, what, when, why or how are great examples.
 If you ask any closed questions that get you yes and no answers, you will not be able to make the judgment effectively on whether or not learning has taken place.

 Try to use the PPP (Pose, Pause, Pick) method when asking questions.
 Pose a question, pause for a second or two, then pick a learner to answer.
 This allows everyone to think of an answer, rather than refraining from listening because you mentioned the name of a particular learner beforehand.
-If you have a small group, you could plan to ask one open question to each learner.
-You might like to plan what questions you will ask in advance and have a list of names you can cross off when asked.
+If you have a small group, you could plan to ask one open question from each learner.
+You might like to plan which questions you will ask in advance and have a list of names you can cross off when asked.

 Pearson BTEC Level 3 Award in Education and Training – AET (Formerly PTTLS)

-The Pearson BTEC awarded Level 3 Award in Education and Training offered by Global Edulink forms the best pathway for you to get into a profession of teaching.
-The career is in high demand at the moment and if you really want to nurture the future of children and young adults, this is a great course to take up.
+The Pearson BTEC awarded Level 3 Award in Education and Training offered by Global Edulink forms the best pathway for you to get into the profession of teaching.
+The career is in high demand at the moment and if you really want to nurture the future of children and young adults, this is a great course to take on.
 It is suitable for those already working in education hoping to gain formal recognition of their skills, and for those with no teaching experience.

 The learning outcomes of the programme include the following;

 - Gives you the fundamental training to become a teacher

 - Learn how to plan lessons that are engaging to the student.

 - Learn the attributes and expectations of what it takes to be a teacher.